bdesanctis/bamdam/README.md

 ## <a name="description"></a>Description

-Bamdam is a post-mapping toolkit for ancient environmental DNA capture or shotgun sequencing data.
-The goal of this toolkit is to provide functionality after capture or shotgun sequencing ancient environmental DNA reads have been mapped to a reference database and run through the least common ancestor algorithm [ngsLCA](https://github.com/miwipe/ngsLCA).
-The input to bamdam is a query-sorted bam (also required by ngsLCA) and the .lca file which is output by ngsLCA.
+Bamdam is a post-mapping toolkit for ancient environmental DNA capture or shotgun sequencing data, used after reads been mapped to a reference database and run through the least common ancestor algorithm [ngsLCA](https://github.com/miwipe/ngsLCA).
+The input to bamdam is a read-sorted bam (also required by ngsLCA) and the .lca file which is output by ngsLCA.

 The main two functions are bamdam **shrink** and bamdam **compute**.
-When mapping against large databases such as NCBI or RefSeq, the output bam files will often be huge and full of irrelevant alignments.
-In particular, a common scenario is that a minority of reads account for the majority of alignments and are assigned to deep and uninformative taxonomic nodes (e.g. "root" or "Viridiplantae:kingdom").
-Bamdam shrink produces a much smaller bam (and associated lca file) which still contains all informative alignments, allowing the user to choose a phylogenetic level to keep assignments up to (e.g. "family") among other parameters.
-Bamdam shrink also supports the usage of a previously subsetted lca file as long as the original ordering is preserved, allowing users to fully configure shrink to their own needs.
-Bamdam compute then takes in a (shrunken) bam and lca file, and produces a large stats table with one row per taxonomic node, including authentication metrics such as postmortem damage, k-mer duplicity (a reliable evenness-of-coverage proxy), divergence, mean read length, and much more (see below).
+When mapping against large reference databases, the output bam files will often be huge and full of irrelevant alignments: commonly, a minority of reads account for the majority of alignments and so are assigned to uninformative taxonomic nodes (e.g. "Viridiplantae:kingdom").
+Bamdam shrink produces a much smaller bam (and associated lca file) which still contains all informative alignments, where ``informative" is entirely configurable.
+Bamdam compute then takes in a (shrunken) bam and lca file, and produces a large stats table with one row per taxonomic node, including authentication metrics such as postmortem damage, k-mer duplicity, and much more.
 Users can then set their own filtering thresholds to decide which taxa look like real ancient taxa, rather than modern environmental, lab, or database contaminants.

-There are an additional three accessory functions: bamdam **extract**, **plotdamage**, and **plotbaminfo**.
+There are three small accessory functions.
 Bamdam extract is a basic wrapper function that extracts reads assigned to a specific taxonomic node from a bam file into another bam file for downstream analyses.
 Bamdam plotdamage uses the subs file, a secondary output from bamdam compute, to quickly produce a postmortem damage "smiley" plot for a specified taxonomic node.
 Bamdam plotbaminfo takes a bam file as input (e.g. from bamdam extract), and plots the mismatch and read length distributions.

 Bamdam is not particularly optimized for speed, and doesn't support threading (much of the effort is spent on bam file I/O).
-On the other hand, it reads line-by-line and never a full bam file at once, so it shouldn't need too much RAM.
-Running bamdam shrink and then compute with default parameters on a 20GB bam takes two hours on my laptop, and this should scale close to linearly, although this will depend on how densely informative your data is (e.g. capture data may take longer than shotgun).
-Lastly, bamdam does not remove unmapped references from the bam header itself because it is not efficient to do it this way, but it is easy to do this yourself with samtools, or with an existing tool such as [bamAlignCleaner](https://github.com/maxibor/bamAlignCleaner).
-We recommend removing unmapped references from the header immediately after mapping, before merging the bams (if applicable), and before query-sorting the bam and running ngsLCA.
+On the other hand, it reads and writes bams line-by-line, so it shouldn't need too much RAM.
+Running bamdam shrink then compute with default parameters on a 20GB bam takes two hours on my laptop, and this should scale close to linearly, although it depends on how densely informative your data is (e.g. capture data may take longer than shotgun).
+Lastly, bamdam does not remove unmapped references from the bam header itself because it is not efficient to do this way, although it is a generally a good idea to do so at some point after mapping (we recommend right after mapping, before merging bams, if applicable).
+There are existing tools to do this such as [bamAlignCleaner](https://github.com/maxibor/bamAlignCleaner), or we provide a straightforward samtools-wrapper script removeunmappedheaders here, which needs to write a temp file.

 ## <a name="use"></a>Usage